Select Page

 Eligibility

-To be eligible for the Arabic Refresher Course, students must first complete the application form for either the Quran Study Programme or the Arabic Immersion Year.
+To be eligible for the Arabic Refresher Course, students must first complete the application form for either the Quran Study Programme or the Arabic Immersion Programme.
 They must then complete the respective placement tests, which will be emailed to them upon submission of the application.

 Dates